2 Unlimited: Get Ready! (1991–1992)

 2 Unlimited were signed to Byte Records (Belgium) and licensed to many other record labels worldwide, including PWL Continental in the UK, ZYX in Germany, Switzerland, and Austria, Scorpio in France, etc. Their first single, "Get Ready for This", was well received in their home markets, peaking at No. 8 in Belgium, and No. 10 in the Netherlands.
 It became a No. 2 hit record in both Australia and the UK.
 The single worked its way up to No. 38 on the U.S. Billboard Hot 100 chart, three years after its original release.

 A follow-up single, "Twilight Zone", followed in January 1992, topping the charts in the Netherlands and performing well in many other markets, reaching No. 2 in the UK.
-In the United States, it only reached #49 on the Hot 100 but got to No. 5 on the Hot Dance Club Play chart).
+In the United States, it only reached No. 49 on the Hot 100 but got to No. 5 on the Hot Dance Club Play chart).
 To capitalize on this success, the album Get Ready! was released on 24 February 1992, featuring the first two singles and seven more new tracks, including two ballads.
 Two further singles were released from the album: "Workaholic" and "The Magic Friend".
 In the US, the album received a Gold certification for sales of 500,000 units in 1995.